anazawa/sgfgrove/sgfgrove/collection.md

 #### nextNode = node.next()

-Returns the node that follows this node in a preorder traversal of this node's tree.
+Returns the node that follows this node in a pre-order traversal of this node's tree.
 Returns `undefined` if this node is the last node of the traversal.

 #### previousNode = node.previous()

-Returns the node that precedes this node in a preorder traversal of this node's tree.
+Returns the node that precedes this node in a pre-order traversal of this node's tree.
 Returns `null` if this node is the first node of the traversal, the root of the tree.